Vitoronga/CSharpMonitoringUtils/README.md

 **It is recommended to run the code with Administrator privileges, otherwise it may experience instabilities or simply not run.**

+**Also, some minor functionalities may not work for 32-bit systems, so beware of that.**

 As the project isn't properly documented yet, here are some guidelines to work with it:

 ### When gathering input, the same received data may not be obtainable anymore